gvSIGAssociation/gvnix/addon-web-screen-pattern2/docs/td-web-screen-addon.rst

     So, the metadata in controller holds information about how to render **formBackingObject** in each context.

-    The anotations defining these metadata will be:
+    The annotations defining these metadata will be:

-    * **@GvNIXPattern**: Defines patterns over formBackingObject entitiy. e.g: ``@GvNIXPattern({"pattern_id1=register", "pattern_id2=table"})``. (the format may change)
+    * **@GvNIXPattern**: Defines patterns over formBackingObject entity. e.g: ``@GvNIXPattern({"pattern_id1=register", "pattern_id2=table"})``. (the format may change)

     * **@GvNIXRelationsPattern**: Defines patterns over the entities related with formBackingObject